vuesion/docs/en/guide/cli.md

 ### Use-cases for a module

-**Dynamic page**: consists of a lot of view logic, at least one route and state-management
+**Dynamic page**: consists of a lot of view logic, at least one route and state management

-**Static page**: has no state-management but a route e.g. `/imprint`
+**Static page**: has no state management but a route e.g. `/imprint`

 **Domain logic with shared view components**: e.g. authentication state, actions, mutations plus login/signup forms but no routes

-**Domain logic**: just plain logic with state-management but no routes and no components
+**Domain logic**: just plain logic with state management but no routes and no components

 ## Create a module

-Let's create a page that is dynamic and has to have stage-management, run `npm run generate` and you will be asked some questions:
+Let's create a page that is dynamic and has stage management, run `npm run generate` and you will be asked some questions:

 ```bash